dinomatic/docs.dinomatic.com/source/docs/sibet/plugin-shortcodes.md

 ### Initial bookmaker count

-By default there are only 2 bookmakers' odds displayed, and you can click the "show more" button to see the rest.
+By default, there are only 4 bookmakers' odds displayed, and you can click the "show more" button to see the rest.
 You can change the number of initial bookmakers using the filter below.
 If you return a big enough number, all bookmakers will be displayed and the "show more" button will be hidden.

 ```php
 add_filter('sibet_table_initial_bookmaker_count', fn () => 3);